 The Upper School Guidance Department organises meetings and seminars to assist individual students with their social and emotional development, academic achievement and personal goals.
 The students and Guidance Counsellors work as a partnership and are actively involved in the university process.
 Counsellors support each individual student with creating their personalised plan towards their new and exciting journey into post secondary education.
 The Guidance Counsellors partner with parents by offering an array of support and information via regular seminars and encourage parents to contact the Guidance Office with any questions or concerns they may have with regard to their child's education and development.

 CDNIS is proud to host hundreds of university reps every year on campus and also organizes an annual Higher Education Fair in March each year.
 We advertise university visits to our students and parents and also organize annual visits during school breaks to campuses around the world.
-Take a moment to learn more about the Class of 2017, which post secondary institutions extended a total of 798 offers to members of our Class of 2017 and where members of the Class of 2017 ultimately enrolled and their field of study.
-Take a moment to also learn which universities have extended offers to members of the Class of 2018 (current as of May 4, 2018) and where members of the Class of 2018 ultimately enrolled and their field of study.
+Take a moment to learn which universities have extended offers to members of the Class of 2018 (current as of May 4, 2018) and where members of the Class of 2018 ultimately enrolled and their field of study.
+This year, members of the Class of 2018 were offered scholarships exceeding HK$16,265,000 to enroll in many of these universities.

 We welcome visiting university representatives throughout the academic year for presentations about individual universities and mini-fairs.
 The best time of day to visit our campus is during the Upper School lunch period from 12:05pm-1:05pm or after classes from 2:30pm-3:30pm.
 Visits are normally hosted in the Guidance Office or Alan Dick Forum and it is common for more than one university to visit on the same day.
 We are also able to accommodate larger presentations, but this must be arranged beforehand.

-For more information, please contact the Guidance Department.
+If you would like to arrange a visit, please feel free to contact the Guidance Department.
 Our Upper School profile is available by clicking here.